-Avoid 5 common mistakes on your next video
+Avoid 5 common mistakes when making your next video

 But where do you start?
 How can you assure they are the right fit for you?
 How do you know YOU are a right fit for them?
 With a little knowledge, you can be rest assured you are making a great decision for a successful video campaign.